 A French version of this paper has been prepared by the Centre for Legal Translation and Documentation.
-The translation is entitled: Convention des Nations Unies relative aux droits des personnes handicapées: guide d'introduction and can be found at Chapter 10.
+The translation is entitled x and can be found at Chapter 10.
 The analysis is based on an English version of the law.

 I. History and Introduction 3

 II.
 Optional Protocol and Monitoring 6

 III.
 Themes 7

 IV.
-Articles 9
+Articles .
+10

 V. Canada's Role in Creating the CRPD .
-10
+11

 VI.
 Canada's Commitment to the CRPD .
 12

 VII.
 Interpreting the CRPD .
 13

 VIII.
 Enforceability of CRPD Obligations in Canada .
-15
+16

 A.CRPD in Canadian Charter Jurisprudence .
-20
+21

 IX.
 Progressive Realization with Respect to Economic, Social and Cultural rights .
-21
+22

 Х. Legal Professionalism in Light of the CRPD .
-24
+25

-I. History and Introduction
+History and Introduction Ι.

-The United Nations General Assembly adopted the Convention on the Rights of Persons with Disabilities (CRPD) on December 13, 2006.
-The adoption of the CRPD is lauded as an historic development in the struggle for global disability rights; the Convention was the first new comprehensive human rights treaty in 16 years and the first in the 21st century.
-For the international disability community, adoption of the treaty marked the end of a very long journey spent pressing for a new human rights instrument that dealt specifically with the rights of persons with disabilities, separate from existing instruments.
-States and civil society worked together to develop the CRPD and achieved "the most rapidly negotiated human rights treaty in the history of international law; and the first to emerge from lobbying conducted extensively through the Internet."
+The United Nations General Assembly adopted the Convention on the Rights of Persons with Disabilities (CRPD) on December 13, 2006.1 The adoption of the CRPD is lauded as an historic development in the struggle for global disability rights; the Convention was the first new comprehensive human rights treaty in 16 years and the first in the 21st century.2 For the international disability community, adoption of the treaty marked the end of a very long journey spent pressing for a new human rights instrument that dealt specifically with the rights of persons with disabilities, separate from existing instruments.3 States and civil society worked together to develop the CRPD and achieved "the most rapidly negotiated human rights treaty in the history of international law; and the first to emerge from lobbying conducted extensively through the Internet."4

 Several UN human rights instruments that predate the CRPD declare that all persons have a right to be free from discrimination and enshrine rights that are applicable to persons with disabilities, along with those who do not have disabilities.
-The Universal Declaration of Human Rights, the founding human rights document, states that everyone, regardless of status, has the right to be free from discrimination; the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR) both set out important human rights guarantees that apply also to persons with disabilities.
-Nonetheless, for human rights advocates and scholars it was clear
+The Universal Declaration of Human Rights5, the founding human rights document, states that everyone, regardless of status, has the right to be free from discrimination; the International Covenant on Civil and Political Rights (ICCPR)6 and the International Covenant on Economic, Social and Cultural Rights (ICESCR)7 both set out important human rights guarantees that apply also to persons with disabilities.
+Nonetheless, for human rights advocates and scholars it was clear that these rights have not been

-&lt;sup>1 Convention on the Rights of Persons with Disabilities, 13 December 2006, 2515 UNTS 3 (entered into force 3 May 2008) [Convention on the Rights of Persons with Disabilities].
+1 Convention on the Rights of Persons with Disabilities, 13 December 2006, 2515 UNTS 3 (entered into force 3 May 2008) [Convention on the Rights of Persons with Disabilities].

-&lt;sup>2 Don MacKay, "The United Nations Convention on the Rights of Persons with Disabilities" (2006-2007) 34 Syracuse J Int'l L & Com 323 at 323.
+Don MacKay, "The United Nations Convention on the Rights of Persons with Disabilities" (2006-2007) 34 Syracuse J Int'l L & Com 323 at 323.